Mixing in two-dimensional shear flow with smooth fluctuations: Conclusion

 \section{Conclusion}

-We examined some statistical characteristics of the passive scalar, its moments and correlation functions, when it is mixed by shear flow with an addition of relatively weak smooth random flow.
-We considered both the case of the passive scalar decay and the case of its permanent supply.
+In the present paper we examined statistical characteristics of the passive scalar, like its moments and correlation functions, when it is mixed by shear flow with addition of relatively weak smooth random flow.
+In accordance with the established criteria, we limit our consideration to the situation when the random flow is relatively weak compared to the mean flow, (\ref{DllSigma}), but is strong enough to produce the stirring which is more intense than the molecular diffusion at the scale of the forcing, see (\ref{large-Peclet-effective}).
+We considered both the problem of the passive scalar decay and the problem of its statistically homogeneous in time supply.
 As it was expected, the statistical properties of the passive scalar appear to be far from Gaussian.
-Therefore the investigation cannot be reduced to the analysis of the second moment and the pair correlation function and higher moments and higher correlation functions have to be examined.
-We developed the technique enabling to perform the analysis.
-The moments of the passive scalar have properties similar to ones characteristic of the isotropic case.
-Besides, the passive scalar correlation functions have some features related to the strong anisotropy of the flow.
+Therefore, study of parameters of the passive scalar distribution cannot be reduced to the analysis of the mean square and the pair correlation function and requires examination of moments and correlation functions of higher order.
+We have developed the technique enabling to perform the analysis.
+Obtained results are expressed via Cram\'{e}r function (\ref{kramers}) for the statistics of stretching in the given random flow and thus have rather general applicability.
+It turns out that after the proper rescaling in space the results have properties similar to characteristic ones from the isotropic case, being written in terms of Cram\'{e}r function for their random flow.
+For this reason, a statistical analysis of passive scalar advection provides information about the flow statistics itself.
+In our work we have established properties of the Cram\'{e}r function under some general assumptions.
+Besides, we have provided its numerical approximation and also certain analytical results in case of flow model with short correlated in time fluctuations.